newaetech/chipwhisperer/docs/source/windows-install.rst

 =======================================================

 The most common cause of this error is not having long paths enabled when running the installer.
-You can either enable long paths and reenable the installer, or reinstall ipywidgets.
+You can either enable long paths and rerun the installer, or reinstall ipywidgets.

 .. code:: bash